 CHAMPIONSHIP GAMES are playoff games played by two or more teams tied at the end of regular season play with identical won/loss records to determine a league champion; or, when applicable, first or second half winners to determine a league champion or playoff games between tied teams to determine first or second half winner.
-These games are not scheduled regular season games but additional games re- quired to determine a league champion or first or second half winner.
-They are not to be considered as tournament games and are to be played according to regular season rules with the exceptions provided in Rule 8.07 (f), (g), (h).
+These games are not scheduled regular season games, but additional games required to determine a league champion or first or second half winner.
+They are not to be considered as tournament games and are to be played according to regular season rules.